projectsveltos/sveltos/docs/register/register-cluster.md

 To programmatically register clusters with Sveltos, create the following resources in the desired namespace:

-- **Secret**: Store the kubeconfig of the managed cluster in the data section under the key "kubeconfig."
+- **Secret**: Store the kubeconfig of the managed cluster in the data section under the key `kubeconfig`.
 - **SveltosCluster**: Represent your cluster as an SveltosCluster instance.

 By default, Sveltos searches for a Secret named `<cluster-name>-sveltos-kubeconfig` in the same namespace as the SveltosCluster.